 “The chances are slim that the central bank’s $150 million sale can counter the lira selling pressure in the market at this stage,” Ipek Ozkardeskaya, a currency strategist at Swissquote Bank in Geneva, said in e-mailed comments.
 “It is strongly probable that the dollar will keep strengthening this week after the Fed meeting.”

 Turkey’s borrowing costs have jumped and the lira weakened as anti-government protests broke out at the end of May.
-Premier Recep Tayyip Erdogan said at a party rally in the central Anatolian city of Kayseri on June 21 the “main opposition will pay price for backing protest.”
+Premier Recep Tayyip Erdogan said at a party rally in the central Anatolian city of Kayseri on June 21 that the “main opposition will pay price for backing protest.”
 Turkish people will not bow to artists and writers who are “humiliating” them, he said.

 To contact the reporter on this story: Selcuk Gokoluk in Istanbul at email@example.com